 My specimen of the lens has a correction ring and scale, but the scale has no unit markings except for a single 0 (presumably indicating no cover glass).
 The correction ring rotates in both directions past the 0 marking, but only a short distance in one direction.
 I assume that the opposite direction is the right one for use with a cover glass.
 In this direction, however, the correction ring rotates more than one turn, so the 0 marking is met at least twice while rotating the ring.
 The short ticks of the correction scale are still slightly visible after one whole turn of the ring (see pictures below).
 This is puzzling, but by similarity with pictures of Reflachromat 15x specimens with shorter correction scales I assume that the first 0 (with the shorter scale ticks fully visible) is the correct one.
 I also assume that the longer ticks correspond to 1 mm intervals in cover glass thickness.
-If this is correct, then the following pictures show the objective with a cover glass thickness set to 10 mm.

 The objective weighs a remarkable 604 g and requires a solid microscope stand.
 On ordinary RMS revolving objective turrets, this objective prevents the use of the two adjacent objective positions.
 The 50 mm length of the objective barrel also means that it cannot be made parfocal with many other RMS objectives.
 The stage should preferably be lowered (or the objective lifted) with the coarse focus knob before rotating the turret.
 The very shallow depth of field (2-2.5 µm) makes it necessary to use a focusing rack with a fine focus precision of at least 200 µm per turn.